-Metro next uses the All-Day and Peak Network guidelines to determine if corridors are under-served, meaning a corridor in which the all-day Service Family assignment (see SG-7) is a higher level of service than the corridor currently has.
-Investments in under-served corridors are prioritized primarily using the geographic value score.
+Metro next uses the All-Day and Peak Network guidelines and the target service comparison (as described on p.
+SG-10) to determine if corridors are below their target levels, meaning a corridor in which the all-day Service Family assignment (see SG-9) is a higher level of service than the corridor currently has.
+If a corridor is below the target service level it is an investment priority.
+Investments in corridors below their target service levels are prioritized primarily using the geographic value score.
 Investments are ordered for implementation on the basis of geographic value score, followed by the land use score, then the social equity score.
 Other constraints or considerations such as fleet availability or restructuring processes could be used to suggest order of implementation.